PolyArch/dsa-docs/DSE/algorithm.rst

 #.
 Stochastic Selection

-   Finally, the scheduler determines a new schedule according to
+   Finally, the dse stocastically chooses a new adg design based upon overall performance and single-core area.
+The DSE uses iteration number and temperature to determine probability of choosing a new design.

 .. toctree::